 Running an ad on TV may make you feel like you’re using the Rolls Royce of advertising, but your colonoscopy ads will reach far more people who don’t want or need a colonoscopy than people who do.
 No matter how you set it up, most of the people who see your ad will not want your services.
 Even something as general as an ad for your dental practice, which serves children to seniors for general dentistry, will be seen most by people who already have a dentist and/or are not in the market for a dentist for some other reason.

-Google Ads cost per click ads show up for people who are specifically looking for the goods and services mentioned in the ads.
+Google Ads are cost-per-click ads that show up for people who are specifically looking for the goods and services mentioned in the ads.
 Your ads for mammograms are seen by people searching Google for mammograms.
 Not the much larger audience of people who don’t want or need a mammogram.
 And since you only pay when people click through to see your web page, you don’t pay for all those other people.

 This is the huge difference between broadcast ads and digital ads, and it makes a huge difference in ROI for medical practices.